g-misheel/cs30-major-project/proposal.md

 # Project Description

 "Candy Crush" Replica.
-The goal for this Major Project is to create an Candy Crush clone using p5.js
+The goal for this Major Project is to create an Candy Crush clone using JavaScript in p5.js

 ## Needs To Have List
 - Different levels